 To rectify the situation, we need to increase the ability to understand the incoming stimulus.
 We do this by adding viewports.
 When you go from one to three viewports, the environment goes from complicated to trivial.
 It does this because we have increased awareness from one point to three.
 The size of awareness has increased threefold.
 Consequently, its ability to comprehend data has increased as well.
 Increasing awareness is mind-expanding.
 It takes understanding the environment from a state of being complicated to trivial.
 This is not because the amount of stimulus has decreased.
 This is because the capacity to be aware of the environment has increased.
 Next, we will examine what happens when we increase the size of awareness to its maximum potential.

-6. Determining the Maximum Limit of Awareness Within Space
+6.1.
+Determining the Limit of Awareness Within Space

 In the thought experiment above we opened our awareness from one point to three.
 Imagine opening awareness from three points to six.
 Now we have six arrows in red.
 Imagine opening awareness up still further.
 Imagine being able to open up and fully understand every conversion in the room all at once.
 Continuing this trend, imagine opening awareness up still further and pushing it to its upper limit.
 The next step is to solve for the upper limit of awareness within space.
 We are trying to find the geometric relationship between awareness and the surrounding environment.
 Expressed as an equation it looks like this: